-As members of Generation X and Late Boomers complete their future retirement planning concerns for how they will pay for Long Term Health Care becomes a primary factor in their planning.
-As a result, six leading insurance companies that provide Long Term Care Insurance plans have showed sales growth in 2015 and that trend is continuing in 2016.
+As members of Generation X and Late Boomers complete their future retirement planning concerns for how they will pay for Long-Term Health Care becomes a primary factor in their planning.
+As a result, six leading insurance companies that provide Long Term Care Insurance plans have shown sales growth in 2015 and that trend is continuing in 2016.

 America’s Health Insurance Plans (AHIP) reports most claims are paid.
 They say only 4 percent of individuals filing a claim reported that the claim was declined and this decreases to 2.4 percent a year after the initial claim.

 “Americans are living longer and often the result is a need for Long-Term Care,” said Jesse Slome, Executive Director of the AALTCI.